kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

 #### Primitive types

+* Look at similar fields in the API (e.g. ports, durations) and follow the conventions of existing fields.
+* Do not use enums.
+Use aliases for string instead (e.g. `NodeConditionType`).
+* All numeric fields should be bounds-checked, both for too-small or negative and for too-large.
+* All public integer fields MUST use the Go `int32` or Go `int64` types, not `int` (which is ambiguously sized, depending on target platform).
+Internal types may use `int`.
+* For integer fields, prefer `int32` to `int64` unless you need to represent values larger than `int32`.
+See other guidelines about limitations of `int64` and language compatibility.
+* Do not use unsigned integers, due to inconsistent support across languages and libraries.
+Just validate that the integer is non-negative if that's the case.
+* All numbers (e.g. `int32`, `int64`) are converted to `float64` by Javascript
+  and some other languages, so any field which is expected to exceed that either in magnitude or in precision (e.g. integer values > 53 bits) should be serialized and accepted as strings. `int64` fields must be bounds-checked to be within the range of `-(2^53) < x < (2^53)`.
 * Avoid floating-point values as much as possible, and never use them in spec.
   Floating-point values cannot be reliably round-tripped (encoded and re-decoded) without changing, and have varying precision and representations across languages and architectures.
-* All numbers (e.g., uint32, int64) are converted to float64 by Javascript and
-  some other languages, so any field which is expected to exceed that either in magnitude or in precision (specifically integer values > 53 bits) should be serialized and accepted as strings.
-* Do not use unsigned integers, due to inconsistent support across languages and libraries.
-Just validate that the integer is non-negative if that's the case.
-* Do not use enums.
-Use aliases for string instead (e.g., `NodeConditionType`).
-* Look at similar fields in the API (e.g., ports, durations) and follow the conventions of existing fields.
-* All public integer fields MUST use the Go `(u)int32` or Go `(u)int64` types, not `(u)int` (which is ambiguous depending on target platform).
-Internal types may use `(u)int`.
 * Think twice about `bool` fields.
 Many ideas start as boolean but eventually trend towards a small set of mutually exclusive options.
 Plan for future expansions by describing the policy options explicitly as a string type